hyperreality/hyperreality.github.com/_posts/2026-03-05-mrbeast-puzzles.md

 Stage 1 contained 51 varied location puzzles, hidden across Mr Beast and influencer videos, especially the ["Mr Beast Vault" video](https://www.youtube.com/watch?v=Lp9OEfkWfLI).

 Solving them was a massive community effort that mainly took place on the Lone Shark Games Discord server.
 It was nice to see the amount of public solving and information sharing.
-There was a big variety of puzzles that used creative techniques I haven't seen before.
+There was a variety of puzzles that used creative techniques I haven't seen before.

 A frequent complaint I saw was how trigger-happy the moderators of the Discord server were at banning people.
 I didn't take much notice of this until bizarrely I got banned without ever posting there.
 The top players moved to the Serious Mr Beast Scavenger Hunters Discord.